 Sibiloi National Park is set on the Northern shore of Lake Turkana under the custody of the Kenya Wildlife Service.
-Lake Turkana is known as the ‘Jade Sea’ due to its mercurial blue-green colour.
+Lake Turkana is known as the ‘Jade Sea’ due to its mercurial blue-green color.

-Close to this park is the Central Island National Park which is located on the Central Island in the middle of Lake Turkana.
+Close to this park is the Central Island National Park which is located on Central Island in the middle of Lake Turkana.